 csv of the results and determining if there is a difference in the discovered vulnerabilities or

-Results are delivered to the user in an email, depending on the user selected email option in the scan profile.
+Results are delivered to the user in an email with attached HTML report from OpenVAS.
 If a user chooses to receive results every time then an email is dispatched following the completion of the scan, otherwise emails are only sent if a change is detected in the scan results.
 All results are also able to be viewed through the web interface.

 Warning about Security Monitoring

 A vulnerability scan is an intrusive scan that will create a large amount of noise on the network against the targeted system.
-It is important you understand that this scan will take place regularly and that any security monitoring in place is aware of the source IP addresses of our scanners (List of Scanners).
+It is important you understand that this scan will take place regularly and that any security monitoring in place is aware of the source IP addresses of our scanners (Server IP List).
 Security teams must be aware that this testing is being configured against a system that they are responsible for, otherwise they may detect the scanning as an attack against the organisation.